steqeq/0000/README.md

 ### Uninstalling ROCm Packages from Ubuntu
-To uninstall the ROCm packages from Ubuntu 1v6.04 or Ubuntu v18.04.x, run the following command:
+To uninstall the ROCm packages from Ubuntu v16.04 or Ubuntu v18.04.x, run the following command:

-	sudo apt autoremove rocm-dkms rocm-dev rocm-utils
+	sudo apt autoremove rocm-dkms

 ### Installing Development Applications for Cross Compilation